tobek/headsoak/notes.md

 - load html and angular REAL fast and then async all the other shit
 - dynamic modals should have:
     - space/functionality for a reponse, like "user not found" or "incorrect password", or checkmark, while modal stays open, instead of closing and re-opening
-    - loading animation and disable button when fetching

 ### todo not thought through